From trick-or-treating and costume parties to carving pumpkins and enjoying delicious treats, there's something for everyone to enjoy.

 However, the circumstances may be different if you give a baby or toddler sweets as they may be less likely to detect certain dangers so extra care should be taken.

 The goods that I have purchased specifically for Halloween are faulty, can I return them?

 The remedies available in such instances are a repair, replacement and finally a rejection of goods.
 After 6 months of purchase, both the onus of proving the fault/issues and proving that these are inherent problems lies with the consumer.
-The best practical advice would be to act promptly to avoid complication with the seller.
+The best practical advice would be to act promptly to avoid complications with the seller.

 Further information on legal topics can be found on DAS Householdlaw.
 To find out if you have access to this resource, please consult your policy documentation or contact your insurance broker.